AnnaPerelman/Statistics_for_genomics/2016/Lab3/README.md

 ### Converting the SRA experiment to fastq file:

-Load SRA toolkit:
+Load the SRA toolkit:

 	module load sratoolkit

-We are ready to extract the fastq file from the SRA experiment:
+Extract the fastq file from the SRA experiment:

 	cd statgenomics/lab_seqalign
 	fastq-dump SRR518875.sra